Primary League FAQ

 Before coming to the races we ask that parents/cares of unaffiliated runners please read the relevant information on the ‘Manager FAQ‘ page.

 The information will only be used for the purposes of collating and publishing results and will not be provided to external organisations.
-Fuller information will be provided at the point of registration.

 How will I know where to run?